 QUEENSLAND POLICY NETWORK

 What distinctive approach can the Royal Society of Queensland bring to policy debate?
 Since the foundation of the Royal Society in London in 1660, Royal Societies across the world have spoken for and been defenders of the application of scientific method to observable phenomena.
-Scientific method is the only way that humans have devised to construct testable explanations for making predictions about the world and for acquiring and building knowledge.
+Scientific method is the most reliable method that humans have devised for acquiring and building knowledge and to make predictions about the world.
 Scientific method is a vital tool for problem-solving and decision-making in all fields of public policy: not just those fields that one would normally associate with the natural sciences – such as environment, health, agriculture, technology, energy.

 There is another, unique perspective that scientists can contribute to public affairs.
 The laws of nature – thermodynamics, mathematics, chemistry and other scientific disciplines – are beyond amendment by human agency.
 Scientific research is confined to discovering, refining and interpreting the fundamental laws of nature, not dreaming up new ones.
 The maxims of other disciplines such as economics, law and commerce are social constructs and follow human agency.